 KBS merged in 2018 with a sister agency within marketing services roll-up MDC Partners, and adopted that company's name, becoming Forsman & Bodenfors.
 The combined agency has offices the US and Canada, Sweden - whence Forsman & Bodenfors originated - London, Singapore and Shanghai.
 It is the latest incarnation of the agency originally known as Kirshenbaum Bond & Partners.
 That company was one of the early acquisitions of MDC Partners.
 Former McCann NY president Lori Senecal joined the agency in 2009, adding her surname above the door to create Kirshenbaum Bond Senecal; original founders Richard Kirshenbaum and Jon Bond left not long afterwards, following their earn-outs from MDC.
 Senecal also moved on, and the enlarged Forsman & Bodenfors is now led by former JWT CEO Guy Hayward.
 The main US agency serves as the hub for a small collection of satellite specialist agencies.
 Chief amongst these is US media strategy agency The Media Kitchen, which handles F&B's planning requirements in the US as well as third-party business.
 KBS took its first full steps into the UK in 2014 with a majority stake in local indie Albion, and also established an outpost in Shanghai.
 Both those outposts remain part of the wider F&B network.
 Advertising Age estimated revenues of $133m for KBS in 2017, including $97m in the US.
 A large chunk of that sum was generated by key client BMW; however that account departed the agency during the year, which may have been a deciding factor in the merger with Forsman & Bodenfors.
 Mike Densmore was appointed as CEO of F&B New York in 2019.
 Guy Hayward remains group CEO.

-Which clients does KBS+ handle?
+Which clients does Forsman & Bodenfors handle?
 Find out more from the Adbrands Account Assignments database

-Who are the competitors of KBS+?
+Who are the competitors of Forsman & Bodenfors?
 See ranking of Leading US Agencies

 Account assignments & selected contact information